microsoft/vscode-docs/docs/remote/ssh.md

 ### What are the connectivity requirements for the VS Code Server when it is running on a remote machine / VM?

-The VS Code Server requires outbound HTTPS (port 443) connectivity to:
+Installation of VS Code Server requires that your local machine have outbound HTTPS (port 443) connectivity to:

 - `update.code.visualstudio.com`
+- `*.vo.msecnd.net` (Azure CDN)

+The Remote - SSH extension will download VS Code Server locally and transfer it remotely once a connection is established reduce the need for server / container to directly access the internet.

+You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel or `devcontainer.json` to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access  to:

 - `marketplace.visualstudio.com`
 - `vscode.blob.core.windows.net`
 - `*.vo.msecnd.net` (Azure CDN)
 - `*.gallerycdn.vsassets.io` (Azure CDN)

-All other communication between the server and the VS Code client is accomplished through an authenticated, secure, SSH tunnel.
-You can find a list of locations VS Code itself needs access to in the [network connections article](/docs/setup/network.md#common-hostnames).

 Finally, some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
 Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
 Consult the extension's documentation for details if you run into trouble.

+All other communication between the server and the VS Code client is accomplished through the authenticated, secure SSH tunnel.

 ### Can I use local tools on source code sitting on the remote SSH host?